naldal/naldal/README.md

 👋 &nbsp;Hi there!
 I'm a **iOS developer** with enthusiasm and curiousity🚀 <br>
 It hasn't been long since I jumped in iOS development, but I can build every apps whatever I want. 👌 <br>

-I'm the specialist in snowboarding and playing tabletennis. 🏂 🏓 <br>
+I'm the specialist in snowboarding and tabletennis is my favorite. 🏂 🏓 <br>
 Creating informative applications is my development philosophy and driving force. 🌟 <br>